 Here are a few vital tips that can help you when searching for a freelancer or third-party service provider for your team:

-- If looking for creatives, ask for a portfolio.
+- If you are looking for creatives, ask for a portfolio.
 This is an excellent gauge to know if their work will fit right in your business.

 - Ask for references.
 Contact their past employers or clients to get an idea of their work ethics.